liudonghua123/elpa/README.md

 Multishell is available via Emacs package manager, [in ELPA](https://elpa.gnu.org/packages/multishell.html).
 Install "multishell" from the `M-x package-list-packages` listing.

-I use almost as many emacs shell buffers as I do tabs in my browser sessions.
-Multishell makes it easy to organize my use of them with distinct names for each, tramp syntax for remote and / or sudo shells, a roster of them all that can be saved between emacs sessions (preserving remote and sudo specifications), and more.
+I sometimes have almost as many emacs shell buffers going as I do tabs in my browser: one for each project I have going, one for each remote host or sudo shell (and remote sudo shells), one for doing maintenance chores that go across projects, and so on.
+Multishell makes it easy to organize my use of them all with distinct names for each, tramp syntax for remote and / or sudo shells, a roster of them all that can be saved between emacs sessions (preserving remote and sudo specifications), and a single key binding to access and manage my use of it all.

 With a customizable master keybinding, multishell makes it easy to:

 * Get to the input point from wherever you are in a shell buffer, or to any of your shell buffers, from anywhere inside emacs.